Investment Objectives

 Fund performance

-In response to ongoing market volatility and expectations of a sustained period of elevated Federal Reserve policy rates, the portfolio manager continued to dynamically manage risk and yield.
-Following the previous month’s reduction in exposure to tariff-sensitive issuers, the focus shifted to enhancing income yield and mitigating interest rate duration
+In response to ongoing market volatility and expectations of a prolonged period of elevated Federal Reserve policy rates, the portfolio manager continued to actively manage risk and yield.
+After reducing exposure to tariff-sensitive issuers, increasing allocations to income-generating securities, and mitigating interest rate duration in the previous month, the manager largely maintained the portfolio’s current allocation in April.

 Market and investment outlook

 For the CC Emerging Market Bond Fund, the portfolio manager will maintain a dynamic approach, actively assessing the evolving market landscape to capitalize on attractive credit opportunities.
 Consistent with recent strategies, portfolio adjustments will be made to align with prevailing yield conditions and optimize duration, as deemed prudent.
-Furthermore, the manager will vigilantly monitor the geopolitical landscape within emerging markets, particularly the potential for escalating tensions, which continue to present a source of market uncertainty.
+Furthermore, the manager will vigilantly monitor the constantly evolving geopolitical tensions, particularly the potential for escalating tensions, which continue to present a source of market uncertainty.